ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/26_Electrical/261200 Medium Voltage Transformers.md

    1. Field quality-control test reports.
    1. Operation and Maintenance Data:
       1. For transformer and accessories to include in operation and maintenance manuals.
 1. QUALITY ASSURANCE
-   1. Any exceptions to the specifications shall be in written, detailed format with paragraphs referenced and presented with the Bid Documents and must be approved by NREL before bid acceptance.
+   1. Any exceptions to the specifications shall be in written, detailed format with paragraphs referenced and presented with the Bid Documents and must be approved by Owner before bid acceptance.
 1. WARRANTY
    1. Transformer shall carry a one-year warranty from the date of final acceptance for repair or replacement of defective material and workmanship.
    1. During the warranty period, the supplier/manufacturer shall be required to make the necessary repairs or replacements on site.
 The Owner shall not accept or pay for travel time, mileage, airfare, freight, labor, rental charges, or any costs incurred to warranty this equipment.
 If necessary, the repair shall be made on a premium time basis without cost to the Owner.
 1. PRODUCTS